cemvarol/AZ-301-Errors/M8/Instructions.md

     - Password: **Pa55w.rd1234**

-3. In the Remote Desktop session to VM-A, run the **powershell** command below on that vm
+3. In the Remote Desktop session to VM-B, run the **powershell** command below on that vm

 **Set-NetFirewallProfile -Enabled False**